Today’s passengers and airport amateurs are like yesteryear’s holiday travelers

 Long lines are everywhere.

 Remember those long lines at places like Starbucks for early morning flights?
 Well, now there are lines for food everywhere at airports.
-Many airport lounges and concessions haven’t reopened, and most airlines aren’t serving the same buy-on-board options they had in the past, if they are serving anything.
+Some airport lounges and concessions haven’t reopened and some have even gone out of business.
+Plus, most airlines aren’t serving the same buy-on-board options they had in the past, if they are serving anything.
 (It’s a good idea to pack food if you can.)

 The nervous travelers seem to be everywhere.

-Just like holiday travel, today people may be excited about flying places.
-However, they’re also often nervous and stressed.
+Just like holiday travel, today people may be excited about flying places, but they’re also often nervous and stressed.
 If you’ve traveled in the past during a time when it’s predominantly business travelers, while there are plenty of entitled folks on the road, they’re generally professional and know the drill.
 Add children, families, and occasional travelers to the mix and things change.

 Join Us for Cybersecurity Benefits

-So, the short version: pack patience.
+So, the short version for everyone planning to travel this season: pack patience.
 And a sense of humor.
 Both will serve you well and prepare you for today’s normal travel.
 It is just like it was back in the November and December 2019 holiday travel times!

 READ ALSO: